pnp/sp-dev-fx-webparts/samples/react-pnpjsexplorer/README.md

 Feel free to connect on twitter:@siddh_me or twitter:@sanganikunj for any details.

-## Notes on Webpart
+## Notes on Web part

-- WebPart to test PnP JS SharePoint package methods
+- Web Part to test PnP JS SharePoint package methods
 - Response will be displayed in a code format.
 - By default, it will run in context of current site collection.
 - Optional option to enter different site collection or sub site url to set PnP JS context to different url(other than current context)